David Campese: Bledisloe Cup

-The second Bledisloe Cup Test of 1995 marked the first and only time in Campese's rugby career where he started a Test on the bench.
-Australian winger Damien Smith suffered an injury in the first half of the second Bledisloe Cup Test of 1995, allowing Campese to play his 92nd Test for Australia, coming off the bench as a substitute in the second half.

-This Test marked the only time Campese directly opposed All Black winger Jonah Lomu in a Test (Ben Tune marked Lomu in the 1996 Tri Nations tournament, whereas Campese marked Jeff Wilson).
+The second Bledisloe Cup Test marked the first and only time in Campese's rugby career where he started a Test on the bench.
+Australian winger Damien Smith suffered an injury in the first half of the second Bledisloe Cup Test allowing Campese to play his 92nd Test for Australia, coming off the bench as a substitute in the second half.
+This Test marked the only time Campese directly opposed All Black winger Jonah Lomu in a Test.

 In Campo: Still Entertaining Campese reflects that, "As chance would have it, Jonah got the ball in the opening stages of the second half and ran straight at me… I think I shut my eyes, but I tackled him.
 Later in the half he pushed me aside to score a try, but I could at least claim to have cut him down once."
 Following the Test Campese and Lomu met in the changing rooms and exchanged their jerseys.
-Lomu gave Campese his number 11 jersey while Campese gave Lomu his number 16 jersey.
 Campese's 92nd Test marked the last Test he would play in the amateur era.